 Burton W. Chace Park13650 Mindanao Way, Marina del Rey, CA, 90292

-This beautiful 10-acre park is a crown jewel of the Marina.
-Jutting out into the main channel, it offers one of the best viewing areas of the harbor.
+Jutting out into the main channel, this beautiful 10-acre park offers one of the best viewing areas of the harbor.
 Hit the flat, paved walking path along the perimeter for a morning walk, or relax on a bench to watch the sunset over the sparkling water.
 Covered picnic pavilions and a smattering of uncovered tables, all with barbecue access, make for a great family gathering.

 Dockweiler Youth Center12505 Vista del Mar, Playa del Rey, CA, 90292

 This multipurpose area at Dockweiler State Beach is for summer camps, special events, and community activities including an outdoor movie series in the summer.
 The ocean-facing building and terrace is available for private events, such as meetings, weddings, and parties.

 Glen Alla Park4601 Alla Road, Marina del Rey CA 90292

 This community park has a large playground and an expansive green space.
 A basketball court, tennis courts, and paddle tennis courts are available first come, first served.
 Catch the small Farmer’s Market every Friday for fresh produce, pastries and other goods.
 Street parking.

 Marina "Mother's" Beach4135 Admiralty Way, Marina del Rey, CA, 90292

 This peaceful 12-acre lagoon is easy walking distance from most of the Marina’s hotels.
 Staffed by lifeguards seasonally, the beach has playground equipment, sheltered picnic tables, and easy access to restrooms.
 These amenities and the cove’s lack of surf makes it ideal for families with young kids – an attribute that inspired its local nickname, Mother’s Beach.